Darksidesfear/radare2-survival-guide/README.md

 And then run `dc` to start the debugging process and to continue after hitting a breakpoint.

+Press `s` for stepping to the next instruction.
+This is equivalent to `ni` in GDB.
+It'd step into functions, too.
+If you don't want that, use `S` in that occassion.

 You can write values using `dr [register]=[value]`

 Check out `d?` and `db?`.